This post was originally published on July 29, 2013 and was updated in November, 2017.

 Not going to lie to you.
 We know Trastevere and we know it well.
 On our Twilight Trastevere and Trastevere for Foodies food tours we take you on a food lovers trail to meet the locals and taste the treats that have been served up here for generations.
 If you’ve visited this part of Rome before or you’ve explored it with us, you’ll know that it can get quite busy and there are a few tourist traps.
 But there are so many great places to eat in Trastevere.
 You are spoiled for choice with everything from cucina romana to regional Italian dining to pizza to even ethnic foods.

-So just like we do on our tour, we thought we’d share some of our restaurant tips with you here.
-Whether you’re after Roman food, pizza or maybe some sushi, this is our guide for where to eat in Trastevere.
+So just like we do on our food tours, we thought we’d share some of our restaurant tips with you here.
+Whether you’re after Roman food classics like Carbonara Pasta, pizza or maybe some sushi, this is our guide for where to eat in Trastevere.

 View Where We Eat in Trastevere in a larger map